 With the prior approval of the Minister of Finance and Economy, the Bank established its London Branch in 1997.
 In 2008, the Ministry of Finance and Economy and the Ministry of Planning and Budget merged into the Ministry of Strategy and Finance (currently the Ministry of Economy and Finance) and the Ministry of Finance and Economy's authority to implement financial policies and to regulate the financial market was transferred to the Financial Services Commission.
 In addition to being subject to the laws and regulations of the host country, the Bank's London Branch is also subject to the regulations and directives of the head of the Financial Supervisory Service.
 The Financial Supervisory Service, which is under the oversight of the Financial Services Commission, has the authority to approve and supervise the overseas branches of Korean banks since the legislation of the Regulation on Overseas Expansion of Financial Institutions in 2008.
-The overseas branches with the report of establishment under Article 12(1) of the Regulation on Overseas Expansion of Financial Institutions.
+The overseas branches of Korean banks, in accordance with such guidelines, are required to conduct business activities in accordance with the report of establishment under Article 12(1) of the Regulation on Overseas Expansion of Financial Institutions.